RedCubeDev-ByteSpace/VeeBee/Language-Spec.md

 ```
 ## Types
 ## Base types
+> [!WARNING]
+> This part of the language specification is only partially implemented

 | Type | Size In Memory | Possible States | Notes |
 | ---- | -------------- | --------------- | ----- |